nathfavour/docxed/docxed/whisperrote/chats/database.md

 ## Notes

+- Add `deleted` boolean to all collections intended for RxDB sync.
+- Use flat schemas for best RxDB compatibility.
+- Soft deletion is handled by setting `deleted: true` instead of hard deleting documents.
 - All sensitive data (messages, user info) should be encrypted at rest and in transit.
 - All collections should support soft deletion (e.g., `isDeleted` flag).
 - For any JSON-like data, use String (max: 1000) and handle JSON parsing/stringifying on the frontend.